-Emerging technologies like AI and spatial transcriptomics are now taking center stage
+Emerging technologies like AI and spatial transcriptomics take center stage

 Insights from Owkin's Director of Biomarkers at AACR 2024